celo-org/optimism/op-chain-ops/cmd/celo-migrate/README.md

 - The longest running section of the script is the ancients migration, followed by the `rsync` command.
 By running these together in a `pre-migration` we greatly reduce how long they will take during the `full migration`.
 Changes made to non-ancient blocks and state during a `full migration` are erased by the next `rsync` command.

-  - The `rsync` command uses a `--checksum` flag so that checksums are used to determine which files need to copied.
-This ensures that the destination db will exactly match the source db after the `rsync` command finishes (except `/ancient`).
-This is necessary to allow for running the `full migration` multiple times on the same db, as the `rsync` command will be able to reset files that have been modified by the previous migration.
-If `rsync` were to rely only on file metadata like modification timestamps and size, the changes made by a `full migration` after files are copied would make it impossible to reliably mirror the source db.

 > ⚠️ **Do not migrate archive data, only full node data**.
 Because we use `rsync` with checksums, the command will take a very long time if run on archive data.
 All the historical state stored by an archive node will be checksummed even if a `pre-migration` has already been performed to copy over the data.
 This is slow and memory instensive.
 Moreover, Celo L2 nodes cannot use pre-hardfork state, so all the state data will be copied over and stored for no reason.
 Therefore, we do not recommend running the migration script on an archive datadir.

 ### Running the script

-// TODO(Alec)

 > [!NOTE]
 > You will need `rsync` to run this script if it's not already installed.